Speechify vs NaturalReader vs Aloud

 Voice quality

-This is where every cloud subscription tries to sell you.
+This is the dimension every comparison page exaggerates.
 The honest version:

 Mac integration